-Property and equipment except for office buildings are carried at cost less accumulated depreciation and any accumulated impairment in value.
+As at 31 December 2020, Property and equipment are carried at cost less accumulated depreciation and any accumulated impairment in value.
 Such cost includes the cost of replacing part of equipment when that cost is incurred if the recognition criteria are met.